-Prince George’s officials hope new programs will target youth violence
+Prince George’s officials hope new programs will stem youth violence

-Alsobrooks outlined plans to provide an array of services for “targeted care” to reduce gun violence with after-school enrichment programs, food insecurity assistance and pre-trial diversion efforts for youth facing criminal charges.
+Alsobrooks outlined plans to provide an array of services for “targeted care” to reduce gun violence, with after-school enrichment programs, food insecurity assistance and pretrial diversion efforts for youths facing criminal charges.

-“We want to make sure we are imagining ways we can create positive outcomes for youth and adults alike, who are at risk for committing violent crimes,” Alsobrooks said.
+“We want to make sure we are imagining ways we can create positive outcomes for youth and adults alike who are at risk for committing violent crimes,” Alsobrooks said.
 “We realize this problem is complex.
 We are using multiple weapons to address it.”

-But she also made an urgent plea to county parents to get more involved in their children’s lives, to talk and listen to them, and to help discover the issues driving youth violence.
+She also made an urgent plea to county parents to get more involved in their children’s lives, to talk and listen to them, and to help discover the issues driving youth violence.

-In early February, county and District officials highlighted an extraordinary rise in carjackings in their jurisdictions since the onset of the pandemic in 2020.
+In early February, Prince George’s and D.C. officials highlighted an extraordinary rise in carjackings in their jurisdictions since the onset of the pandemic in 2020.
 County police recorded nearly 400 such crimes last year, compared with 100 reports in 2019, and early in 2022 about half the people police arrested for carjackings were juveniles, officials had said.

 County Police Chief Malik Aziz said his department will continue to target violent crime in an effort to bring justice to victims and their families.
 But Aziz said he also recognizes the need for “a holistic, wraparound approach.”

 Police officials will partner with the Boys and Girls Club of Greater Washington and the Police Athletic League to provide programs and activities throughout the year, Aziz said.
-The department also plans to host a round table discussion to hear from youth about issues of crime and how police interact with young people, the chief said.
+The department also plans to host a roundtable discussion to hear from youths about crime issues and how police interact with young people, the chief said.

-The anti-violence collaborative will be headed by the Rev. Tony Lee, pastor of the Community of Hope AME Church, who said that their strategy is to do “systemic work” modeled after an approach used in Oakland, Calif.
-They will attempt to combine efforts from faith groups, nonprofit, for-profit and government organizations.
+The anti-violence collaborative will be headed by the Rev. Tony Lee, pastor of the Community of Hope AME Church, who said that the strategy is to do “systemic work” modeled after an approach used in Oakland, Calif.
+It will attempt to combine efforts from faith groups and nonprofit, for-profit and government organizations.

-The plan, Lee said, will employ “three legs to this stool,” which are violence interrupters hired to embed in communities to resolve conflicts as they arise; the newly formed task force; and the grant funding for the 16 nonprofits.
+The plan, Lee said, will employ “three legs to this stool” — violence interrupters hired to embed in communities to resolve conflicts as they arise, the newly formed task force and the grant funding for the 16 nonprofits.

 The county executive appointed 20 people to serve on the violence prevention task force to create “innovative solutions and strategies,” she said.
-The appointees include parents of gun violence victims, community activists, and teachers.
+The appointees include parents of gun violence victims, community activists and teachers.

 “You can’t arrest your way out of this problem,” Lee said.
 “We can’t do this in our individual silos.”